hashicorp/serf/website/source/docs/commands/keys.html.markdown

 are installed on the cluster.
 You can ensure that a key is not installed using the `-list` and `-remove` options.

-All variations of the `key` command will return 0 if all nodes reply and there are no errors.
+All variations of the `keys` command will return 0 if all nodes reply and there are no errors.
 If any node fails to reply or reports failure, the exit code will be 1.

 ## Usage

-Usage: `serf key [options]`
+Usage: `serf keys [options]`

 All operations are idempotent.
 The list of available flags are: